The assembly lines are rolling, but fleets will still need to navigate hazards

 The best attitude for a positive outlook is knowing all of this is temporary, and we’re already seeing signs of recovery.
 Don’t get bogged down in the short-term difficulties – stay focused on your recovery plans and long-term measurements for winning.

-If you need more help evaluating your fleet needs, ARI and Auto Truck are here for you.
+If you need more help evaluating your fleet management and upfitting needs, ARI and Auto Truck are here for you.
 We can help you track order status and adjust upfitting approaches to ensure you have the vehicles and operational strategies needed to get your company past the checkered flag of recovery.
 Also, continue to stay informed with the latest industry updates on ARI’s COVID-19 Resource Center, and subscribe for weekly or daily updates via email.